TikTok IPO: Will ByteDance Go Public in 2020?

 A ByteDance IPO is likely to hit the market.
 It was reported to be expected as early as the first quarter of this year.
 But the company came out and said there is no truth to the rumor.
 It comes as no surprise given the circumstances.

-To find the latest investment opportunities, sign up for our daily e-letter below.
-It’s free and full of investment tips and trends you don’t want to miss out on.
+To find the latest investment opportunities, sign up for our Trade of the Day e-letter below.
+It’s free and full of free investment tips and trends you don’t want to miss out on.

 Talk of a TikTok IPO isn’t wrong.
 The company does hope to eventually go public.
 But it also knows that without the interest and support of U.S. investors, a ByteDance IPO has a good chance of failing.